IgniteUI/igniteui-docfx/en/components/radialgauge.md

 A range highlights a set of continuous values bound by a specified minimum and maximum value on a gauge scale.
 You can add multiple ranges to a scale, specifying different brushes, along with starting and ending values.

 ### Scale
-Used to represent the values of the gauge visually, a scale defines a range of values in the XamRadialGauge control.
+Used to represent the values of the gauge visually, a scale defines a range of values in the radial gauge control.
 The tick marks and ranges are all the elements that can be added to a scale.

 ### Tick Marks
 The radial gauge tick marks are visual elements displayed as lines at specified intervals on the gauge.